bartektenDev/electronNexusFramework/README.md

 **What is it?**

 This framework is designed to give you a basic HTML UI with some electron features implemented with it.
-It gives you a quick start to developing a basic electron app without creating a new UI everytime, this one has navigational tabs.
+It gives you a quick start to developing a basic electron app without creating a new UI everytime.
+It's like activities in Android, but for Electron.

 <img src="/newelectronnf.PNG" width="800px" title="electronNexusFramework">